w3f/polkadot-wiki/docs/learn/how-to/connect-account.md

 ![](../../assets/how-to/65028427432.png)

 If you are connecting your Ledger for the first time, this screen will appear.
 Ensure your Ledger device is unlocked and the Polkadot app is open.
-Then, select your Ledger device and click "Connect".
+Then, select your Ledger device and click "Connect."
 If you've connected before, you can skip to the next step.

 ![](../../assets/how-to/65028445567.png)